brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 I need to get out of this info absorption period and into the coding period.

-I have a bunch of resources that I want to watch/read before I start making shit.
+I have a bunch of Reading that I want to watch/read before I start making shit.
 I'm trying to get a bunch of basics and base skills in order first.

 Notes: